Jzeken/PortfolioBlog/README.md

-# Planning our application
-1. Questions
-	-What are we Building?
-	-Who are we building it for?
-	-What features do we need to have?
-2.User Stories
-3.Model our Data
-4.Think through the pages we need in our app
----

 ## Questions
 1. We are building a personal site.
 A place where I can blog, share my work and have people contact me
 2. We are building it for personal use and for the community.
 To showcase for potential employers.